It is such a friendly, peaceful little place.

 While the "Empire" can be some other form of huge monolithic force (a megacorporation or international crime syndicate, for example), it must still be huge, powerful, prone to violence, and known for conquering all in its way.
 A single country, normal corporation or criminal gang will not do.

-, which stay independent through not getting detected instead of crushing all the hordes the empire sends against it.
-Also compare David Versus Goliath
+Compare Hidden Elf Village, which stay independent through not getting detected instead of crushing all the hordes the empire sends against it.
+Compare and contrast The Remnant, which is rarely depicted heroically.
+Also compare David Versus Goliath.
+Frequently caused by a Superweapon Surprise.

-- Astérix is the Trope Namer.
-The Gaul village is not the only case: there are similar undefeatable little villages in Britain and Spain (which is lampshaded by Caesar, who is sure he had seen something like that somewhere else).
-Corsica is only nominally under Roman rule: yes, there are Romans there, but are completely incapable of making the Corsicans do anything (be it accept a Roman registration of the house, or just load some boxes to a ship).
+- Asterix is the Trope Namer.
+The Gaulish village is not the only case: there are similar undefeatable little villages in Britain and Spain (which is lampshaded by Caesar, who is sure he had seen something like that somewhere else).
+Corsica is only nominally under Roman rule: yes, there are Romans there, but they are completely incapable of making the Corsicans do anything (be it accept a Roman registration of the house, or just load some boxes onto a ship).
+This is quite Ironic, as the earliest known example of this trope was a Roman city assaulted by a mostly Gaulish force (see Real Life below).

 - In the Fables album "The Good Prince", The Empire is severely shaken by such a village, having sent more troops against it than it could afford to lose.